A look at how a Central Bank may act as lender of last resort to commercial banks and the government.

 Yes, it definitely can.
 Usually, if a countries Central Bank started printing money to buy government debt, fears over future inflation would lead to rising bond yields. (how printing money can cause inflation)

 In most economic circumstances, the Bank of England’s decision to create £275bn money and buy government bonds would create a much bigger fear of inflation and bond yields would rise much more.

 However, in the current liquidity trap, the created money is not really inflationary (commercial banks are largely sitting on the extra cash) Therefore, although there is the theoretical risk of inflation, markets are not too concerned about inflation.
 At the moment, they prefer the risk of inflation from quantitative easing, rather than the risk of not having a lender of last resort.

 Also, low bond yields on UK and US debt reflect markets expect low growth.
-Therefore investors prefer bonds to risk of investing in stock market.
+Therefore investors prefer bonds to the risk of investing in the stock market.

-When the Bank announce a new policy of quantitative easing, there has been a small rise in bond yields as markets price in risk of inflation.
+When the Bank announced a new policy of quantitative easing, there has been a small rise in bond yields as markets price in the risk of inflation.
 But, the increase in yields has been quite small because the risk of inflation is quite small.